-Alternatively, jack up the vehicle to relieve the load on the tyres.

-- Cover the tyres to protect from sunlight, as they will deteriorate rapidly in ultraviolet light.
+- Secure the vehicle using chocks.
+Release the handbrake to prevent the brake linings from seizing on. - Jack up the vehicle to relieve the load on the tyres. - Cover the tyres to protect from sunlight, as they will deteriorate rapidly in ultraviolet light.
 A light proof cover will help to prevent cracking of sidewalls and premature ageing. - Check coolant for antifreeze protection, correct as required. - Check windscreen and headlamp cleaning systems for antifreeze protection, correct as required.